-In the course students will be attached to medical and surgical teams in either rural and urban, teaching hospitals, which will enable them to experience differences in health care according to location.
-This course combines the previously learned basic sciences knowledge and professional skills, integrating them into an intensive clinical setting.
-In the medical and surgical clinical setting the course will enable students to build on their clinical skills and implementation of their knowledge in patient scenarios.
-Learning is focussed on medical and surgical problems from presentation, to diagnosis, to management and the associated issues arising.
-Clinical experience will develop knowledge of the pathophysiology of common disease. conditions encountered in adult medicine and surgery when students participate in ward rounds, ward work, operating theatre, clinics and doctors rooms gaining exposure to a variety of disciplines.
+This course integrates previously learned basic sciences knowledge and professional skills in intensive medical and surgical clinical settings.
+It enables students to build on their knowledge and clinical skills in a range of patient scenarios.
+Learning is focused on medical and surgical problems from presentation to diagnosis, including management and the associated issues arising.
+Clinical experience will develop knowledge of the pathophysiology of common disease.
+Conditions encountered through participation in ward rounds, ward work, operating theatre, clinics and doctors rooms will enable students to gain exposure in a variety of disciplines.
 Students will experience the management of common conditions of adult medicine and surgery and the impact of urban and rural location on the pattern of health services.

-By the end of this course students will be able to
+On successful completion of the course students will be able to: